Fall Army Worms

 When using any pesticide, always read and follow all label directions.
 To minimize harm to honeybees, never apply insecticides to open flowers.
 White clover blooms in the lawn are attractive to bees.
 If this is the case, mow before treating to remove the flowers.
 Waiting until late afternoon is also advisable because the bees will have returned to the hive and the armyworms will be out feeding.
 Preventive fall armyworm applications are not recommended.

 Thanks to Mrs. Charlotte Glenn, NC State Extension Master Gardener℠ Volunteer Coordinator, for help with this article.
 For answers to your agricultural questions, call the N.C.
-Cooperative Extension, Caldwell County Center at 828-757-1290 or visit us online anytime.
+Cooperative Extension, Caldwell County Center at 828-757-1290.